bluemelov1/KomplRechnernetze/README.md

 ### Usability of a running system and learning curve
 This section will discuss the usability while using each system once they are running.
 This includes the learning curve to get familiar with the syntax and the complexity of the syntax.

 Starting with NixOS the syntax for the Nix intern configuration is easy to understand.
-The complexity starts at the point when you want to add aditional services that are not directly included and need special configurations for the deamons.
+The complexity starts at the point when you want to add aditional services that are not directly included and need special configurations for the deamons, like dhcp and bgp.
 These configurations follow their own syntax.
 So for each service you need to learn a new one.
 VyOS on the other side has a unified and simplified syntax for all services.
 This makes it easy to learn and understand.
 Setting up the scenarios for this project was three times faster for VyOS than for NixOS.
 Comparing the lerning curves of both systems, they both start with the same rise but at some point VyOS leaves NixOS behind beause the syntax stays the same.
-Applaying a new configuration is easy and fast for NixOS and VyOS.
+Applying a new configuration is easy and fast for NixOS and VyOS.
 Therefore you just need to use one/two commands.
 Looking at the functionality of both systems, VyOS probably has the same range of functions as NixOS.
 But using all functions in NixOS requires far more knowledge in different services and deamons.
 This is because VyOS is specialized on networking and NixOS is a general purpose operating system.
 To conclude this section, VyOS has a clear advantage in usability and learning curve.